oh-my-fish/oh-my-fish/README.md

 > Packages subscribed to `uninstall_<pkg>` events are notified before the package is removed, so custom cleanup of resources can be done.
 See [Uninstall](/docs/en-US/Packages.md#uninstall) for more information.

+#### `omf reload`

+Reload Oh My Fish and all plugins by using `exec` to replace current shell process with a brand new.

+> This command try to be as safe as possible, mitigating side-effects caused by `exec` and preventing the reload in case of background processes.

 #### `omf new pkg | theme` _`<name>`_

 Scaffold out a new package or theme.